-With a cloud-based system, you can access your accounting any time and work from anywhere you want: home, office, mobile hotspot, small cabin in the woods, you name it.
+With a cloud-based system, you can access your accounting 24/7 and work from any location you want: home, office, mobile hotspot, small cabin in the woods, you name it.

 4. Easier collaboration.

-Cloud accounting allows multiple users to log in and work on the same system at the same time, even from different locations.
-You can also give your accountant access to the system and let them do their work virtually (a win-win for both sides).
+The real beauty of the cloud is that it allows people to log in and work on the same system, at the same time, from different locations.
+This is a complete game-changer for franchises and multi-location businesses.
+You can also give your accountant access to the system and let them do their work remotely (a win-win for both sides).

 5. Real-time financials.

-Thanks to bank feeds, businesses can now download, code, and reconcile their accounting activity in real time.
-As a result, business owners can get accurate, consistently-updated financial reports whenever they need them (not just at the end of the month).
+Thanks to bank feeds and bank rules, businesses can now download, code, and reconcile their accounting transactions in real time.
+As a result, owners can get accurate, consistently-updated financial reports whenever they want (not just at the end of the month).

 6. Highly scalable.

-The cloud's open API framework allows businesses to start with a basic accounting system and then add more apps and functions as they need them: payroll, POS systems, e-commerce, cash flow management, time tracking, expense reporting, etc.
+The app ecosystem allows businesses to start with a basic accounting system and then add more functions as they need them: POS systems, e-commerce, A/R and A/P management, time tracking, expense reporting, etc.

 7. More secure.

-Although this wasn't the case 10 years ago, it’s now common wisdom that online services are completely secure (banking, shopping, file storage).
-And the safest place to keep your data is in the cloud, because you’ll never lose it.
+Although this wasn't the case 10 years ago, it’s now common wisdom that online services are completely safe and secure.
+Also, the best safest place to keep your data is in the cloud (because you’ll never lose it).